srilayaenter/SrilayaEnterprises/docs/prd.md

   + Admin can mark remaining products as received in subsequent transactions
 - **Full Receipt:**
   + When all products are received in full quantity, order status changes to Fully Received
-- **Inventory Update:**
+- **Automatic Inventory Stock Update (Enhanced):**
-  + Upon marking products as received, system automatically updates inventory stock levels
+  + **Upon marking products as received, system automatically updates inventory stock levels by adding the received quantity to current stock**
+  + **Stock Update Process:**
+    * System identifies the product by Product ID from the purchase order
+    * Retrieves current stock quantity from inventory database
+    * Adds received quantity to current stock: New Stock = Current Stock + Received Quantity
+    * Updates product stock level in inventory management system
+    * Displays confirmation message showing old stock, received quantity, and new stock level
+  + **Inventory Movement Log Entry:**
+    * Automatically creates an entry in Inventory Movement Log with the following details:
+      - Date: Actual Received Date
+      - Product: Product Name and ID
+      - Movement Type: Stock In (Purchase Order)\n      - Quantity: Received Quantity (kg)
+      - Reason: Purchase Order Receipt
-  + Inventory movement log records the stock addition with reference to Purchase Order ID
+      - Reference: Purchase Order ID (PO-YYYYMMDD-XXX)
+      - Updated By: Admin/Staff name who marked the order as received
+      - Notes: Any notes entered during receipt process
+  + **Stock Status Update:**
+    * If product was previously Out of Stock or Low Stock, status automatically updates based on new stock level
+    * Color-coded indicator changes accordingly (Red → Yellow → Green)
+  + **Critical Stock Alert Removal:**
+    * If product was listed in Critical Stock Status Dashboard and new stock level exceeds critical threshold, it is automatically removed from critical status list
+- **Quality Check Handling:**
+  + If Quality Check Status is Rejected, received quantity is not added to inventory stock
+  + If Partial Approval, only approved quantity is added to stock
+  + Rejected items are logged separately for vendor follow-up
-- **Confirm Receipt button:** Saves received quantities and updates order status\n- **Cancel button:** Closes dialog without saving\n
+- **Confirm Receipt button:** Saves received quantities, updates order status, and triggers automatic stock update
+- **Cancel button:** Closes dialog without saving\n- **Post-Receipt Confirmation:**
+  + Success message displays: Products received successfully.
+Inventory updated: [Product Name] stock increased from [Old Stock] kg to [New Stock] kg
+  + Option to view updated inventory or return to purchase order list

 **Cancel Purchase Order**
 - Cancel button with confirmation dialog
 - Cancellation reason dropdown: Vendor Unavailable/Price Change/Order Error/Other